bitcoin-sv/arc/doc/README.md

 ARC is a transaction processor for Bitcoin that keeps track of the life cycle of a transaction as it is processed by the Bitcoin network.
 Next to the mining status of a transaction, ARC also keeps track of the various states that a transaction can be in, such as `ANNOUNCED_TO_NETWORK`, `SEEN_IN_ORPHAN_MEMPOOL`, `SENT_TO_NETWORK`, `SEEN_ON_NETWORK`, `MINED`, `REJECTED`, etc.

-If a transaction is not `SEEN_ON_NETWORK` within a certain time period (60 seconds by default), ARC will re-send the transaction to the Bitcoin network.
+If a transaction is not at least `SEEN_ON_NETWORK` within a certain time period (60 seconds by default), ARC will re-send the transaction to the Bitcoin network.
 ARC also monitors the Bitcoin network for transaction and block messages, and will notify the client when a transaction has been mined, or rejected.

 ```mermaid
 stateDiagram-v2